 There are so many questions to answer when you first have a baby.
-And, we strive to answer all questions pertaining to sleep.
+And, we strive to answer all questions about sleep.
 Today, we share what a newborn should wear to sleep and what a newborn should sleep in.

 How Much a Newborn Sleeps

 Newborns sleep a lot.
 In fact, newborns sleep 14 to 17 hours a day but they can’t stay awake long between sleep periods.
 Your newborn might only stay awake for 1 to 2 hours throughout the day and night.
 Of course, you want most of their sleep to be at night with the 1 to 2 hours of awake time during the day.
 If your baby has newborn day/night confusion, you’re not alone!

 If you are having any trouble with getting your newborn enough sleep, be sure to check our Newborn Sleep Schedules By Week.

 To decrease your baby’s risk of SIDS, you want to make sure you dress your newborn appropriately.
 Overheating can increase the risk of SIDS so putting your newborn in appropriate sleep-wear is not only more comfortable but safer.

 But, what should your newborn wear to sleep?

 Of course, this will depend on your local climate, whether you have central heating and air conditioning, and what clothing you have available.
 The ideal room temperature for sleep is 68 to 70 degrees.
 Your baby’s skin should feel cool to the touch, not frigid, and never too warm or sweaty.
 If your baby feels very warm or sweaty, you are dressing your baby too warmly which is not as safe.